 The FDA estimates that consumption of trans fats fell by 78 percent from 2003 to 2012, and it contends that the labeling rule and subsequent reformulation of foods were important drivers (New York Times).

+However, due to pressure from the GMA (Grocery Manufacture’s of America), the FDA is allowing more time for products produced prior to June 18, 2018 to comply with the Trans Fats ban.
 At the same time, the FDA is denying a food additive petition from the GMA requesting approval for certain limited uses of PHOs.

 The agency is extending the compliance date, to June 18, 2019, to stop manufacturing foods with these specific, limited petitioned uses of PHOs, and until Jan.
 1, 2021 for these products to work their way through distribution.